marcuz-apl/grub2/README.md

 ## Intro

-I met a situation, that one of my Ubuntu Workstations was down due to failure of its EFI Partition, while the data partition of OS, apps, projects was still okay (accessible from other OS, if sharing out).
+I met a situation, that one of my Ubuntu Workstations was down due to failure of its EFI Partition, while the `root` partition of OS, apps, projects was still okay, accessible from other OS, if shared.

 Then I have to bring up a new SATA disk and copy the data partition over and rebuild a grub bootloader for the new disk.

 I didn't make any complex partition table for those old Ubuntu stations, pretty much 2 partitions for every workstations:

-​	`/dev/sda1` - mounting point: `/boot/efi` - in `vfat` file system
+​	`/dev/sda1` - EFI partition: `/boot/efi` - in `vfat` file system

-​	`/dev/sda2` - mounting point: `/` - in `ext4` file system
+​	`/dev/sda2` - root partition: `/` - in `ext4` file system

 This simple partition table scheme, without the `lvm`, saves a lot of time sometimes.